lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Deyner** _(07-Oct-18 03:07 PM)_

-> Let me head back to the shop to start drawing some designs
+*Instead of entertaining Lucians attempt to spar, Deyner starts to head back to the ship.*

 **Zander** _(07-Oct-18 03:08 PM)_

+*Emmett hol
+lah tnedor eht s

 > Seth, can you hand me a napkin or something?